 What specific conditions need to be met to motivate people to protect themselves from ostensibly low-risk natural hazards like wildfire smoke?

-How do spatiotemporal characteristics of hazards--such as frequency, duration, and speed of onset--influence perceptions of risk and protective behaviors?
+How do spatiotemporal characteristics of hazards—such as frequency, duration, and severity—influence perceptions of risk and protective behaviors?

 When are individual protective actions sufficient, and when are policy interventions necessary to safeguard public health?